travis-ci/docs-travis-ci-com/docs/user/languages/groovy.md

 ## Overview

-Travis CI environment provides OpenJDK 6, Gradle 1.0-milestone 7, Maven 3 and Ant 1.7.
+Travis CI environment provides OpenJDK 6, OpenJDK 7, Oracle JDK 7u4, Gradle 1.0 (a recent RC), Maven 3 and Ant 1.7.
 Groovy project builder has reasonably good defaults for projects that use Gradle, Maven or Ant, so quite often you won't have to configure anything beyond

     language: groovy